kotobuki/opencu_konashi_make-a-thon/README.md

 * **AnalogEvent**: an example to illustrate a way of controlling a LED according to the brightness
 * **ReadSignalStrength**: an example to illustrate a way of reading signal strength continuously
 * **BlinkM**: an example to illustrate a way of controlling a BlinkM, a smart LED developed by ThingM
+* **ControlByShaking**: an example to illustrate a way of controlling a LED by shaking

 ## References